MARKET TRENDS

 Construction Administration

-Once you have selected an architect and a custom home builder to lead the construction process — have secured financing from your lender based on a pre-determined timeline, budget, and building plans — it’s time to begin the process of building your home.
+Once you have selected an architect and a custom home builder to lead the construction process — and have secured financing from your lender based on a pre-determined timeline, budget, permits, and building plans — it’s time to begin the process of building your home.

 Since we are using an architect as our project lead, we will carry forward with that example as we enter the process building your custom home.

-During this phase, it’s common to have regular on-site meetings with key members of your team, including the review of any specific Change Orders that need to be approved, a takeoff to ensure all materials are ordered and being delivered to the project site in a timely manner and to the quality expected, as well as ensuring payment is delivered to sub-contractors and specialty trades upon completion of work.
+During construction administration, it’s common to have regular on-site meetings with key members of your team, including the review of any specific Change Orders that need to be approved, a takeoff to ensure all materials are ordered and being delivered to the project site in a timely manner and to the quality expected, as well as ensuring payment is delivered to sub-contractors and specialty trades upon completion of work.

 Recall, if your custom home build is being funded through a construction loan, payment will be distributed from the lender to your custom home builder according to a draw schedule.
 Draws are distributions made to the custom home builder based on major mile markers that occur during the construction process.